DsGomes/go-api/README.md

 *If you have problems when try stop docker-compose services you can test the command `sudo aa-remove-unknown`

+Then you can run the project:

+`go run main.go`

 ### RUNNING TESTS

 You can run all tests using the following command on CLI: